davidgrobertson/SMDR/benchmark_data/README.txt

   make clean
   make

-To make this ReferenceModel.dat, the procedure we followed is:
+To make this ReferenceModel.dat, the procedure followed is:

   ./calc_fit -int -o NEW_ReferenceModel.dat -e 1.0e-13